 Highest Awards: What Not To Do

-2016 marks the 100th anniversary for highest awards in Girl Scouts.
-Just think about the impact of that for a second…100 years of girls across the nation identifying a need, assembling a team, and making a lasting difference in their community with leadership and girl power.
+Highest Awards are a Girl Scout tradition more than one hundred years strong.
+Since 1916, girls across the nation have been making a lasting difference in their communities with leadership and girl power.
 What an exceptional legacy our organization has!

-Let’s keep the legacy alive with another 100 years of amazing projects.
-Girl Scout’s highest awards—the Bronze, Silver, and Gold Awards—are your girls’ chance to make a lasting difference in your community and in the larger world.
-To help girls (and their dedicated leaders) as they start these awards, see our list of What Not To Do When Earning a Highest Award.
-For more information, please see the requirements for the award or contact our customer care hotline at 1-888-350-5090 or firstname.lastname@example.org.
+Help us keep the legacy alive for another 100 years by earning your age level’s highest award.
+Girl Scout’s highest awards—the Bronze, Silver, and Gold Awards—are your girl’s chance to make a lasting difference in your community and in the larger world.
+To help girls (and their dedicated leaders) as they start these awards, we’ve compiled a list of What Not To Do When Earning a Highest Award

 - Set up a project where you show no leadership: You need to have a volunteer team working on your project assisting you.
-For each award every girl must take on a role in the project to make it happen.
+For each award girls need to take on a leadership role in planning and implementing the project.

 - Set up a project team that is different than described in the guidelines: Bronze award projects are team projects, Silver can be individual or team, and Gold is an individual project but requires a team of volunteers helping with the project.
 If an individual girl does everything for the project with no team of volunteers, this is not a leadership project.

-- Work on an award (or a journey pre-requisite) that is not in your current grade level.
+- Work on an award (or a Journey prerequisite) that is not in your current grade level.
 Bronze awards are for Juniors in 4th-5th grade, Silver awards are for Cadettes in 6th-8th grade, and Gold awards are for Seniors and Ambassadors in 9th-12th grade.
 Girls are considered to be part of the new grade level on September 30 of fall after they move to a new grade.
-All portions of the project must be completed and submitted by the September 30th deadline.
+All portions of the project must be completed and submitted by the September 30 deadline.

 - Put together a project that is a fundraiser to donate money to an organization: This is not allowed in any of the Awards.